LinuxCommandLibrary

 TLDR

-Make a simple GET request (shows response header and content)
+Make a simple GET request (shows response headers and content)

 copy

-Print specific output content (H: request headers, B: request body, h: response headers, b: response body, m: response metadata)
+Print specific parts of the content (H: request headers, B: request body, h: response headers, b: response body, m: response metadata)

 copy